Candy Can Facts & Trivia

 Facts about the candy cane:

-1. August Imgard of Wooster Ohio was a German-Swedish immigrant who in 1847 decorated a Christmas tree (Blue Spruce) with candy canes and paper ornaments.
+1. August Imgard of Wooster, Ohio, was a German-Swedish immigrant who, in 1847, decorated a Christmas tree (Blue Spruce) with candy canes and paper ornaments.
 He was the first person in the United States to put candy canes on a Christmas tree.
-The candy canes were just plain white.
+The candy canes were plain white.

-4. Did you know that there is a national candy cane day?
-National candy cane day is December 26th.
+4. Did you know that there is a National Candy Cane Day?

-5. In 2012 a Swiss chef named Alain Roby made the world’s tallest candy cane.
-It measures 51 feet long.
+5. In 2012, a Swiss chef named Alain Roby made the world’s tallest candy cane, which measures 51 feet long.

-6. In 1919 Robert E. McCormack founded Bobs Candies which was the largest manufacturer of the candy cane.
+6. In 1919, Robert E. McCormack founded Bobs Candies, the largest candy cane manufacturer.

 What is your favorite type of candy cane?